 Having the confidence to advocate for and give reasoning for the changes I would like to see happening in our organization, as well as strategies to manage my time more effectively have helped me be more productive and positive in my work.
 This mindset has helped me have difficult but necessary conversations and has consequently helped our organization improve internal procedures.

 This was the first time I ever participated in a coaching program.
 I didn’t know what to expect…The coaching program impacted me greatly… I valued my weekly conversations with Rochelle and found her approach to be very compassionate, patient and understanding… For the past 2 years, I have been so busy — working 12-14 hours a day on a very regular basis.
 Thanks to my time with Rochelle, I realized that I didn’t really want to be a consultant anymore.
 I also was offered a new job and decided to pursue that opportunity and go back into full-time work with one NGO [non-governmental organization].
 I also discovered that I need to focus more on balance, leadership, and empowerment goals.
 Change takes time and dedication.

-We will be using a sliding scale for the coaching program to honor the value participants receive from coaching while maintaining accessibility to the Posner Center Community.
-You will be able to determine the amount you are able to pay in the application.
+We will be using a pay-what-you-can model for the coaching program to honor the value participants receive from coaching while maintaining accessibility to the Posner Center Community.
 The full value of the program is approximately $1500-$2000.
-However, we are using a sliding scale to offer compensation to the coaches and cover admin fees at a rate that is affordable to participants.
+However, we are using a pay-what-you-can model to offer compensation to the coaches and cover admin fees at a rate that is affordable to participants.
+Accepted participants will be given a link to pay where you can enter any amount you would like.
 Your organization may be willing to cover the cost.
 Let us know if you need help showing the value to your organization.

 About the Program